storj/docs/src/pages/dcs/how-tos/atempo-miria-integration/index.md

 ## Integration

 Miria integrates with Storj cloud storage through the S3 protocol.
-The Miria server orchestrates the Miria data movers, which integrate with Storj through the S3 protocol.
-On the other end, any other storage platform also integrates with the data movers, thus integrating data movement and management from heterogenous sources.
+The Miria server orchestrates the Miria data movers, which integrates with Storj through the S3 protocol.
+Conversely, any other storage platform also integrates with the data movers, thus integrating data movement and management from heterogeneous sources.
 The Miria solution is fully scalable - simply add another Miria Data mover as needed.

-To integrate Miria with Storj, you will need to create S3 credentials for Miria in Storj and pass them to the Miria server through the Miria web interface.
+To integrate Miria with Storj, you must create S3 credentials for Miria in Storj and pass them to the Miria server through the Miria web interface.

-## Requirements
+### Requirements

-*   An active Storj account
+*   An active Storj account, or you can sign up here <https://us1.storj.io/signup?partner=atempo>

 *   A bucket for Miria in your Storj instance